THE OSLO INTERNATIONAL TRANS HEALTH CONFERENCE

-For all trans, non-binary and gender diverse people, professionals, family and allies
+For all professionals, trans, non-binary and gender diverse people and allies

 Practical information